OneSparse/OneSparse/README.md

 represents it.
 The matrix has a row and column for every vertex.
 If there is an edge between nodes A and B, then there will be a value present in the intersection of As row with Bs column.
-For example, vertex 1 connects to 4, but 4 also connects to 1 (this is an example of a *directed* graph) so there are two values in the matrix to represent these two edges, one at the (1, 4) position and the other at the (4,1) position.
+For example, vertex 1 connects to 4, so there is a value (dot) at the intersction of the first row and the fourth column.
+4 also connects *back* to 1 (this is an example of a *directed* graph) so there are two values in the matrix to represent these two edges, the one at the (1, 4) position and the other at the (4,1) position.

 One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 12 of 49 possible